Xbloc: XblocPlus

 DMC came to the market in 2018 with the XblocPlus.
-This is not merely an improved version of the Xbloc, rather it is a block that functions differently, and has its own advantages and disadvantages.
-The XblocPlus needs to be placed regularly and, has characteristics found in placed blocks such as natural basaltic columns or concrete placed blocks like Basalton.
+Rather than simply being an improved version of the Xbloc, XblocPlus is differently functioning block with its own advantages and disadvantages.
+The XblocPlus needs to be placed regularly and has characteristics found in placed blocks such as natural basaltic columns or concrete placed blocks like Basalton.
 DMC saw opportunities for this block in the Afsluitdijk improvement that began in 2018.
 Here this block is used in the wave impact zone.
 The block in this usage is called the ‘Levvel-block’, after the joint-venture that improves the Afsluitdijk.
 The Basalton Quattroblok is placed in the wave run-up zone on the Afsluitdijk.
 The XblocPlus is also used in the Vistula Spit canal in Poland.